piotrmiskiewicz/kyma-environment-broker/docs/user/cleaning.md

 ### Instances

-removed at the end of deprovisioning, no action needed\
+removed at the end of deprovisioning, no action needed.

 ### Operations